Weighted composition semigroups on spaces of continuous functions and their subspaces: Applications

 where $\bigl[(m,\varphi),\F\bigr]$ is the space of $\|\cdot\|$-strong continuity of $(C_{m,\varphi}(t))_{t\geq 0}$. \end{enumerate} \end{thm} \begin{proof} By the first part of the proof of \prettyref{thm:holomorphic_weighted_comp_norm_strong} we know that the $C_{0}$-co-semiflow $(m,\varphi)$ is jointly continuous, $\varphi_{(\cdot)}(z)\in\mathcal{C}^{1}[0,\infty)$ for all $z\in\Omega$ and $\dt{\varphi}_{0}\in\mathcal{H}(\Omega)$.

-The parts (a), (b), (c) and (d) follow directly from \prettyref{thm:sg_weighted_comp_str_cont_equicont} and \prettyref{thm:mixed_gen_max_dom_diff_everywhere}.
-Part (e) is a consequence of \prettyref{prop:norm_generator} (c) and \prettyref{thm:mixed_gen_max_dom_diff_everywhere}. \end{proof}
+The parts (a), (b) and (c) follow directly from \prettyref{thm:sg_weighted_comp_str_cont_equicont} and \prettyref{thm:mixed_gen_max_dom_diff_everywhere}.
+Part (d) is a consequence of \prettyref{prop:norm_generator} (c) and \prettyref{thm:mixed_gen_max_dom_diff_everywhere}. \end{proof}